cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The Proposed Reward Formula

 The proposed reward Equation 2 retains the function of k for diminishing rewards based on stake but repurposes the a0 parameter for enforcing diminishing rewards based on pledge leverage.
 The equation equally balances both diminishing reward parameters.
-Instead of a0 ranging from 0.0 to 1.0 the a0 parameter is intended to range from 100 down to 1.
-An a0 value of 100 would require pools to pledge 1% of stake and an a0 of 1 would require all pools to be 100% pledged.
+Instead of a0 ranging from 0.0 to infinity the a0 parameter is intended to range from 1,000.0 down to 1.0.
+An a0 value of 100.0 would require pools to pledge 1% of stake and an a0 of 1 would require all pools to be 100% pledged.

 <img src="new equation.png" width="400">

-Equation 2 is computationally simple and purposefully does not use logarithms, exponents, or geometric curves.
+The new equation is computationally simple and purposefully does not use logarithms, exponents, or geometric curves.
 Instead of an incentive based tradeoff between egalitarian rewards and a perceived Sybil resilience Equation 2 enforces both egalitarian rewards and pledge-based Sybil resilience.

 # Rationale